|

 their technique.
 But because they can’t connect all of these

-accounts on the same
+accounts on to the same

 they are bots, they spoof different IP addresses using data